 Manilius listed various explanations for the Milky Way that were current in his day, both scientific and mythological.
 One suggestion was that it is the seam where the two halves of the heavens are joined – or, conversely, where the two halves are coming apart like a split in the ceiling, letting in light from beyond.
 Alternatively, said Manilius, it might be a former path of the Sun, now covered in ash where the sky was scorched.
 Some thought that it could mark the route taken by Phaethon when he careered across the sky in the chariot of the Sun god, Helios, setting the sky on fire (see Eridanus).
 Yet again, noted Manilius, it could be a mass of faint stars, an idea attributed to the Greek philosopher Democritus of the fifth century BC, which we now know to be correct.
 Finally, on a quasi-religious note, Manilius suggested that the Milky Way could be the abode of the souls of heroes who had ascended to heaven.

 In Chinese astronomy, the Milky Way was Tianhe, the Celestial River, also translatable as River of Heaven.
-Nine stars in Cygnus, including Deneb, represented Tianjin, a ford across the river at a point where it appeared to be particularly shallow; the impression of shallowness comes about because a dark cloud of dust in space obscures part of the Milky Way in this region.
+Nine stars in Cygnus, including Deneb, represented Tianjin, a ford across the river at a point where it appeared to be particularly shallow; the impression of shallowness comes about because a dark cloud of dust in the local spiral arm of our Galaxy called the Great Rift obscures part of the Milky Way in this region.

 © Ian Ridpath.
 All rights reserved